adityakmehrotra/Monopoly/README.md

 - This file has functions that return the rent of the property, given which other propertys and houses/hotels the player has
 #### `PropertyList.json`:
 - This is a JSON file holding all of the squares on the board
   - Each square has all of its attributes
-- - Example:
+- This JSON file also holds all of the Chance and Community Chest Cards
+  - Each card has the title and description of the card
 #### `Railroad.java`:
 -
 #### `Utility.java`: